bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/readme.md

     **NOTE:**  The nexus files in the **nexus_software** folder were created by doing the following:

-    1. Go to the Sonatype Nexus site [here](https://www.sonatype.com/nexus/repository-oss/download).
+    1. <a name="change-nexus-software"></a> Go to the Sonatype Nexus site [here]( https://www.sonatype.com/nexus/repository-oss/download).
 You must sign up before you can download.

     1. Download the Unix version of the file.
 In my case the file is called **nexus-3.28.0-01-unix.tar.gz**